 It is absolutely possible to consume too much protein powder, and furthermore, too much protein in general – irrespective of the source.
 A sedentary person does not have the same protein requirements as that of an athlete.

-Regardless of your own personal protein requirements, if you consistently consume excessively high amounts of protein (which can significantly vary from individual to individual), there could be some serious health implications.
+Regardless of how high you believe your individual protein requirements are, if you consistently consume large amounts of protein in excess of your needs, you could potentially risk facing some serious health implications.

 Urea is then excreted from your body by your kidneys.
 However, if you consistently consume protein beyond your kidneys capacity to handle these toxins, you will eventually overload them, causing them to become inflamed and poison your blood.

-Plant-based protein powders don’t provide the amino acids in the same ratios and quantities as diary proteins do, but these can still be effectively used to boost your protein intake.
+Plant-based protein powders do not provide amino acids in the same ratios and quantities as diary proteins; however, they can still be effectively used to boost your protein intake.

 The choice is yours.